wrkzcoin/wrkzcoin/docs/docs/daemon-rpc/json-rpc.md

 # Daemon JSON-RPC Methods

+Every method the daemon answers on `/json_rpc`, with the RPC mode each needs and a worked example.

 Implementation mapping: `src/rpc/RpcServer.cpp` method switch in `/json_rpc` dispatcher.

 `/json_rpc` accepts JSON with a `method` field.
 Current methods: